Narayan1326/Quantum-Random-Number-Generator/DEPLOYMENT.md

    - Check that all dependencies are installed

 3. **Deployment fails**:
-   - Check build logs in Render dashboard
+   - Check build logs in Railway dashboard
    - Ensure all environment variables are set
    - Verify requirements.txt files are up to date